-- Apply for one or more of the six program internships by following the standard application instructions for the program in which you are interested.
+- Apply for and be accepted by one or more of the six program internships by following the standard application instructions for the program in which you are interested.
 The full list of internship opportunities and corresponding standard application instructions can be found here.

-- In addition to application materials required by the specific program internship you are applying for, candidates should submit a personal statement addressing the following four questions:
+- In addition to application materials that were required by the specific program internship to which you were accepted, candidates should submit a personal statement addressing the following four questions:

 - How have you demonstrated commitment to AWI’s mission or animal advocacy through your professional, academic, and/or personal life?
 (500 word minimum)